 Why We Need IPv6?

 Why do we need IPv6?
-Due to the huge increase in devices accessing the internet.
-Each device needs a unique IP address to access the network and internet.
-The devices have risen from stationary devices to mobile devices generally required an internet connection.
+Due to the massive increase in devices accessing the Internet, each device needs a unique IP address to access the network and Internet.
+The number of devices has risen from stationary to mobile, generally requiring an Internet connection.

-Because of the huge increase, IPv4 addresses are running out of space and its Need IPv6 address to accommodate the increased demand due to larger address space, along with improved traffic routing and better security.
+Because of the vast increase, IPv4 addresses are running out of space and needs an IPv6 address to accommodate the increased demand due to larger address space, along with improved traffic routing and better security.

-We are currently using IPv4 on the internet.
+We are currently using IPv4 on the Internet.
 It was developed in the early ’70s to facilitate communication and information sharing between government researchers and academics in the US.
-Due to a limited number of access points, the IPv4 address space is enough and the developers didn’t imagine requirements such as security or quality of service.
-The IPv4 has continued for over 40 years and has been an important part of the Internet uprising.
+Due to a limited number of access points, the IPv4 address space is enough, and the developers didn’t imagine requirements such as security or quality of service.
+IPv4 has continued for over 40 years and has been an important part of the Internet uprising.

 Need IPv6 Due to Shortage of IPv4

-The most understandable answer to need IPv6 is that IPv4 addresses are out of space.
-Because IPv4 has only 4.3 billion addresses and Researchers adopt many methods to improve the reduction of IPv4 addresses, including, Subnetting, VLSM, and NAT but these methods were not able to provide the ability to scale networks for future demands.
+The most understandable answer to the need for IPv6 is that IPv4 addresses are out of space.
+Because IPv4 has only 4.3 billion addresses, Researchers have adopted many methods to improve the reduction of IPv4 addresses, including Subnetting, VLSM, and NAT.
+Still, these methods could not provide the ability to scale networks for future demands.
 The reduction of IPv4 address space has been the motivating factor for moving to the next-generation internet protocol.

 The IPv6 addresses satisfy the increasing and complex requirements of a hierarchical and limitless supply of IP addressing.
 Because IPv6 provides 340 undecillion addresses.
 That is 340 times 10 to the 36th power or 340 trillion trillion trillion possible IP addresses.